-Given that both the number of CNOTs, which translates into experimental error, and the number of groups, which translates into statistical error for fixed total number of shots, are relevant for the final accuracy of the method, the results discussed so far do not completely conclude which is the best grouping method.
-In Table~\ref{table:groupings} we show the relative error for the energy evaluation of the state $\ket{\psi} = \ket{0}^{\otimes N}$ for different molecule Hamiltonians and grouping methods.
-We consider this state because it is prepared with high quality since it does not have entanglement, so in the simulations only appear the error due to the energy evaluation.
-We set the total number of shots to $2^{14}$ for all molecules and methods, and these shots are divided equally between all the circuits of each scenario.
 With TPB grouping, no entangled measurements are performed, and hence there are no errors due to two-qubit gates.
-However, the total number of circuits to compute the energy is the largest, and consequently TPB has the lowest number of shots per circuit and the highest statistical error.
-With EM, the scenario is the opposite, as this method has the lowest statistical error, but it has the highest experimental error because it uses a large number of CNOT gates to connect distant qubits.
+However, the total number of circuits to compute the energy is the largest, and consequently, TPB has the lowest number of shots per circuit and the highest statistical error.
+With EM, the scenario is the opposite; this method has the lowest statistical error, but the highest experimental error due to the large number of CNOT gates used to connect distant qubits.
 HEEM takes the best of both methods, as it uses fewer groups than TPB, reducing the statistical error, and it does not connect distant qubits, reducing the experimental error.
-Due to this reason, as can be seen in Table~\ref{table:groupings}, HEEM provides the lowest relative error for all of the studied molecules.
+Because of this, as can be seen in Table~\ref{table:groupings}, HEEM provides the lowest relative error for all the studied molecules.